coconautti/sequel/README.md

 }.execute()
 ```

 You can do transactions too.
-The rollback closure will be called in case the transaction fails. `rollback` received the `cause` of the rollback as an error string.
+The rollback closure will be called in case the transaction fails. `rollback` receives the `cause` of the rollback as an error string.

 ```kotlin
 Database.transaction {